Shorter days ahead as fall officially arrives in Ontario

 The leaves began changing colour and temperatures dropped earlier this month, signalling the shift to fall.
 However, according to astronomy, the official start of autumn is on Sunday, Sept.
 22.

-Known as the Autumnal Equinox, this event marks the official start of fall in the Northern Hemisphere and spring in the Southern Hemisphere.
+Known as the Autumnal Equinox, this event marks the start of fall in the Northern Hemisphere and spring in the Southern Hemisphere.

 The name “equinox” comes from the Latin aequus (equal) and nox (night), reflecting the balance between daylight and darkness.